asearfos/chipper/docs/chipper_manual.md

 ![running analysis](static/running_analysis.png "running analysis")

-When all gzips are completed, the spinning wheel will no long be present, and the button "Return to Home" will become active.
-Find the Song Analysis output *AnalysisOutput\_YYYYMMDD\_THHMMSS.txt* with measurements for each song in the folder you analyzed.
+When all gzips are completed, the spinning wheel will no longer be present, and the button “Return to Home” will become active.
+Two Song Analysis output files can now be found in the folder you analyzed.

+1. *AnalysisOutput\_YYYYMMDD\_THHMMSS\_songsylls* with measurements pertaining
+ to the song and syllables.
+2. *AnalysisOutput\_YYYYMMDD\_THHMMSS\_notes* with measurements pertaining to
+the notes.
+The user should be careful using these measurements as noisy song files will not have accurate note information.

 **Analysis Output**

-The *AnalysisOutput\_YYYYMMDD\_THHMMSS.txt* file includes 42 measurements
-for all gzips run through Song Analysis and the two thresholds submitted by the user for the calculations.
+Together the *AnalysisOutput\_YYYYMMDD\_THHMMSS\_songsylls* and *AnalysisOutput\_YYYYMMDD\_THHMMSS\_notes* files include 42 measurements for all gzips run through Song Analysis and the two thresholds submitted by the user for the calculations.

-Note Size Threshold is used to remove any signal less than or equal to the submitted parameter.
-This is done very first such that all calculations (not just note related values) will be affected by this last bit of "cleaning".
-Then, for note-specific measures, any signal connected and greater than the threshold will be considered an independent note.
+Noise Threshold is used to remove any connected signal with an area less than or equal to the submitted parameter.
+This is done very first such that all note-related and frequency-related calculations will be affected by this last bit of “cleaning”.
+Any calculations that specifically use the onsets and offsets will not be affected.

 Syllable Similarity Threshold is used to determine if two syllables are considered to be of the same type.
 This affects syllable pattern